telstra/TIC2018/TIC2018-master/README.md

 We'll also be updating the [Tips and Tricks](https://github.com/telstra/TIC2017/wiki/3.-Tips-and-Tricks) page regularly, so check it out if you want some sweet, sweet knowledge.

-We've also uploaded some example code for you to access, as well as documentation so you can learn all about the Telstra Cat-1 Shield.
+We've also uploaded some example code for you to access, as well as documentation so you can learn all about the Telstra Cat-M1 Device.